Vercii/aws-cpe-notes/simplified-notes.md

    - Your application will run exactly the same way in development, testing, and production.

 ### When to use each service
-<b>Lambda</b> - Unpredictable traffic, pay per request, and scenarios where you don't want server management.
+- <b>Lambda</b> - Unpredictable traffic, pay per request, and scenarios where you don't want server management.
-<b>EC2</b> - Full OS control, pay for uptime, persistent workloads, or have apps with specific dependencies.
+- <b>EC2</b> - Full OS control, pay for uptime, persistent workloads, or have apps with specific dependencies.
-<b>ECS</b> - Perfect for applications with multiple services that need to run consistently across environments, allowing updates to only the parts that change.
+- <b>ECS</b> - Perfect for applications with multiple services that need to run consistently across environments, allowing updates to only the parts that change.

+## 3. Database Solutions
+- S3 - An infinite scalable object storage used for storing files.
+Each file is stored as an "object".
+Ideal for storing things that don't need to be modified frequently.
+You either get the whole file or nothing.
+Databases - Designed for data that needs to be queried, updated, and has relationships between different pieces of information.
+DBs let you work with individual pieces of a larger structure.
+AWS offers two different types of databases:
+    - Amazon RDS - Data is organized in tables similar to an Excel spreadsheet where tables can be connected.
+You can write specific commands to find and update the exact data that you need.
+      - Perfect for information that fits neatly into tables with clear relationships between them.
+        - An e-commerce website needs to categorize which user is connected to a product, and which product is connected to a seller.
+    - DynamoDB - AWS's NoSQL Database, it is built for speed and scale.
+It can handle massive amounts of data while still responding in milliseconds.
+      - Perfect for applications that require massive scale, low latency, or flexible data structures.
+        - Good for tracking delivery positions.
+Their locations are updated every few seconds requiring a system that can handle frequent changes while providing INSTANT access to the latest state.

+Both RDS and DynamoDB can integrate with other AWS Services, and modern applications are likely to use both types of databases together.

+You might keep core data in RDS where you need strong relationships and complex queries.
+While using DynamoDB for things like fast user sessions and/or real-time features.

+<b>Summary:</b>
+- RDS = relational, structured, complex queries
+- DynamoDB = high-scale, low latency, flexible schema
+- S3 = file/object storage (images, videos, backups)